AtharvaTawde/ZombieHunter/README.md

 creatures) to get Score, which you can then use to purchase better upgrades and lives.

-The current zip file only executes successfully in Windows, since it is packed as an EXECUTABLE (.exe)
+The current zip file only executes successfully in Windows, since it is packed as an EXECUTABLE (.exe) Of course, it's buggy!
+That's the fun of it!